Manage and Edit New Submissions

 Directions for Use

-• Click Delete if you do not want to keep this submission.
+• Click Delete if you do not want to publish this submission.
 Choose whether to also ban the contributor.

-• If you decide to keep the submission, add a check to Update Your RSS/Blog It! feed, if desired.
+• If you decide to publish it, add a check to Update Your RSS/Blog It! feed, if desired.

 • Click on Preview to view the submission as a page on your site.
 Make changes until satisfied.